molikto/mlang/README.md

         * type directed conversion check with eta and recursive definitions
         * basic `.poor` syntax and parser
     * cubical features
+        * extension types (they are Kan; interval "type" is a syntax sugar)
         * coe
         * com
         * univalance